 Keep this in mind.
 It will help you remember all the things you need to do to protect yourself and others from the virus.

 As public health restrictions are lifted, proper hand washing, respiratory hygiene and social distancing are even more important.

 We are still at risk of a large surge of infection.
 Everyone should use their judgement and follow the advice below to help slow the spread of coronavirus.

-- work from home if possible - if you cannot work from home, be sure to practice social distancing
+- work from home if possible - if you cannot work from home, keep 2 metres apart from other people

 - only use public transport for essential journeys - walk or cycle instead, if you can

 - avoid places where you can't keep 2 metres apart from other people, where possible

 - wear a face covering if you are in a public place - by law, you have to wear a face covering in shops or shopping centres

 - wear a face covering when visiting people aged 70 or over, or other vulnerable people - be sure to practice social distancing for their safety